Solberga Foundation

 Gender Equality

-- Black feminist organizations addressing violence against women and girls
+- Black feminist organisations addressing violence against women and girls

-- Trans*, non-binary, and cis women of color leadership programs
+- Trans*, non-binary, and cis women of colour leadership programmes

 - Women-led grassroots movements globally